Home » Blog » Suicide Park Cemetery – Deaths At a Tie Hack Camp

 by Jennifer Jones

-The first death that occurred at camp was that of Ole Olsen (one newspaper lists his name as Olaf Nelsen).
+The first recorded death that occurred at camp was that of Ole Olsen (one newspaper lists his name as Olaf Nelsen).
 Ole or Olaf was 75 years old and the only man buried here that I could not locate a death certificate for.
-Other accounts say that he was given the option of returning to town and dying in a house that would’ve been much more comfortable.
-Apparently, Ole refused and was later found dead in his bed.
-His tombstone lists his death date as May 14th, 1928 but the newspaper article which was printed June 1st, 1928, puts his date of death as May 26th, 1928.
+Some say he was offered a chance to return to town and die in comfort, but he refused.
+Days later, they found him dead in his bed.
+His tombstone lists May 14, 1928, but a newspaper article from June 1 gives May 26 as the date of death.

-Two years later on October 14th, 1930 a fellow tie hack found the body of Charles Mattsen in the forest.
+On October 14, 1930, a fellow tie hack discovered Charles Mattsen’s body in the forest.
 It was his death which would give this location its macabre name.
-Charlie’s throat had been slashed and a razor blade was found next to his body.
+They found Charlie’s body with his throat slashed and a razor blade nearby.
 Like with Jack Rose, the marker gives more information behind Charlie’s death.
-Charlie was known to be a heavy drinker and his friends were concerned about his state of mind.
-Shortly before he was found dead they hid his guns.
+Charlie drank heavily, and his friends worried about his mental state.
+Shortly before his death, his friends hid his guns.
 Charlie Mattsen was buried on October 21st, 1930.

-Although records are scarce, logging camps remained in this area through the mid to late 1930’s.
-Suicide Park Cemetery is one of the few reminders of the tie hack era.
-While there were other deaths that occurred during this time, most were buried in Mountain View, Wyoming.
-It’s unknown why they chose to bury these men at camp.
-If you want to learn more about the history of tie hackers in this area, this is a great blog.
+Although records are scarce, logging camps operated in this area through the mid to late 1930s.
+Suicide Park Cemetery stands as one of the few remaining traces of the tie hack era.
+While other deaths occurred during this time, families or officials buried most in Mountain View, Wyoming.
+The reason for burying these men at camp remains unknown.

 You may also like